 But don't be all business.
 Ask fun questions too - film is fun, and if you're a stiff, your sets are going to be paaaaiiiinnnnfffffuuuullllll.

-I borrowed two of these from my last W2 job:
+I borrowed two of these from a W2 job I had in Vegas:

 This is an area I have much to learn.
 I wrestled with this as a math teacher, and I still have leaps and bounds to go.

 S-P-E-L-L out every single expectation.

 Reinforce them verbally.
 Have them in writing.
 Don't assume.